MCPI-Revival/MCPI-World-Edit/README.txt

 SETUP:
 Download the code
+In terminal type "pip3 install pynput"
+Wait for it to finish
 Double-click it to open it in Thonny
 Make sure that minecraft is open and a world is loaded Press the green triangle on the top of the screen to run it